 The directors have responsibility for and are aware of the risks associated with the operating activities of the Group.
 Risks are regularly discussed and reviewed at different levels of the group ensuring they are identified, managed and mitigated in line with the group policies and risk framework.
 The Board are confident that adequate systems of internal control are in place and that these controls provide reasonable assurance against such risks.
-Management prepares a risk register which is a consolidation of head office and country level risk reviews and is updated regularly and subject to detailed

-For the financial year ended 31 December 2021 half-yearly reviews by the Board.
+Management prepares a risk register which is a consolidation of head office and country level risk reviews and is updated regularly and subject to detailed half-yearly reviews by the Board.
 The impact of COVID-19 permeated almost all areas of risk considered by the Board during the year.
 These risk areas included: